Housing in Europe: Funding

 building thousands of affordable rental homes with near-zero energy use and the highest efficiency standards, the European Investment Bank approved a nearly €300 million loan in September 2019 to support this work.
 In the Polish city of Poznań, many residents do not qualify for city-supported affordable housing due to their high incomes but are unable to buy a home in the regular market because of low credit rating.
 The city and a local housing company began a project for these residents to build more than 1,000 flats that also have a kindergarten, day-care centre, a playground and parking spaces for people with disabilities.
 The European Investment Bank provided a €34 million loan for this project.

 In Tallinn, a recently established network of 19 European communities are aiming to raise the standard of living for their population while lessening their environmental footprint.
 The city is receiving a €100 million loan as support from the European Investment Bank, in order to upgrade public spaces, schools, social housing and energy efficient measures.

 In 2022, Polish bank BGK will get a €133 million loan to help fund social and affordable homes across the country.
 The project is set to produce 5,000 new and 500 restored housing units across Poland, with the majority located in cohesion regions.

 The EIB also took part in a €120 million public-private partnership agreement to create over 500 affordable housing units in Ireland.

 From 2015 to 2023, housing prices in the European Union surged by 48%, while rents went up by 13%, making housing costs a significant burden, particularly in regional capitals and smaller cities.

-In 2024–2025, sector analyses indicate that Europe’s housing affordability crisis has intensified, combining high borrowing costs with limited supply.
-The Deloitte Property Index 2025 reports that long‑term borrowing costs in the United Kingdom are approaching their highest levels since 1998, while major urban centres such as London, Paris and Munich continue to face elevated prices and low inventory, widening the gap between incomes and property values and pushing more households into the rental market.
-Regional variation persists, with parts of Central and Eastern Europe showing relatively more affordable prices, although demand and subsidy schemes continue to exert pressure.

 The highest increases in house prices were observed in Hungary (196%), Lithuania (114%), and Czechia (112%), with the most significant rent hikes occurring in Lithuania (68%), Estonia (59%), and Poland (58%).

 Across all regions, 45% of households, and over two-thirds of municipalities in less developed regions, indicate a shortage of investment in social housing, exacerbating the already strained housing markets.